X-RateLimit-Limit: 20 X-RateLimit-Remaining: 14 X-RateLimit-Reset: 19100

 Response Headers

 Three headers are included in request responses that inform users about the SLA restrictions and the remaining spare capacity that the SLA allows.
-When this SLA enforces multiple policies that limit request throughput, a single set of headers reports spare capacity in reference to only the most restrictive of the policies in place.
+When multiple SLA-based policies are in place, the headers report spare capacity for only the most restrictive policy.

-For example, a user of your API may receive a response that includes these headers:
+For example, a user may receive a response that includes these headers:

 Enforcing a Tier

 To enforce SLA tiers, you need to apply a rate-limiting or throttling policy that is SLA-based.
-These policies require all applications that consume the API to register for access to a specific tier, then pass their client credentials in calls to the API, so that Anypoint Platform can identify them, associate them with their contracted tier, and enforce the throughput limitation.
+These policies require all applications that consume the instance to register for access to a specific tier, then pass their client credentials in calls, so that Anypoint Platform can identify them, associate them with their contracted tier, and enforce the throughput limitation.

 Editing a Tier

-If you edit a tier that already has applications approved to use that tier, those applications are immediately held to the terms of the edited tier.
-Thus, if you change the throughput values without warning, you might inconvenience API users.
+If you edit a tier that already has applications approved to use it, those applications are immediately held to the terms of the edited tier.
+Thus, if you change the throughput values without warning, you might inconvenience users.

 If you originally set the tier to require manual approval, and change it to allow automatic approvals, API Manager grants any pending approval requests.